Simple security proof of coherent-one-way quantum key distribution: Conclusion

 In this study, we provide an asymptotic security proof for the practical implementation of COW-QKD under coherent attacks and derive the lower bound on the secure key rate.
 The security proof no longer relies on coherence between adjacent pulses to detect eavesdropping.
 Instead, we sort the observed quantities to estimate the upper bound on the phase error rate.
 Our result is tighter than the lower bound on the key rate of the variant COW-QKD \cite{moroder2012security} because we calculate the component of the vacuum states more carefully.
 Maintaining all current experimental apparatus and techniques, we extend the secure key distribution to 100 km, which paves the way for the secure implementation of COW-QKD.

 \acknowledgments We thank Charles Ci Wen Lim, Nicolas Gisin, and Ignatius William Primaatmaja for enlightening the discussions and making the security proof of this work more rigorous.
+We thank Amine Iggidr for helping us find and correct an incorrect expression $c5$ given in appendix A of the previous version.
 We gratefully acknowledge support from National Natural Science Foundation of China (No. 61801420), Natural Science Foundation of Jiangsu Province (No. BK20211145), Fundamental Research Funds for the Central Universities (No. 020414380182), Key Research and Development Program of Nanjing Jiangbei New Aera (No. ZDYD20210101), Key-Area Research and Development Program of Guangdong Province (No. 2020B0303040001).
 R.-Q.G. and Y.-M.X. contributed equally to this work.